 “… long, sorry decline has left the 140-year-old company a shell of its former self.
 Today, it is fighting for its very survival.
 Western Union fell victim to technological advances…”

-Reading current reporting about Western Union’s role in international remittances could make us think that the company has been a successful monopoly of this space forever.
-Still, now, with the arrival of some disruptive innovations (“P2P”, “Bitcoin-blockchain,” “Social,” “Mobile,”…), there is a real danger of its imminent demise.
+Reading current reporting about Western Union’s role in international remittances could make us think that the company has been a successful monopoly in this space forever.
+Still, with the arrival of some disruptive innovations (“P2P”, “Bitcoin-stablecoin,” “Social,” “Mobile,”…), there is a real danger of its imminent demise.
 In reality, Western Union’s subsidiary, Western Union Financial Services Inc., began providing international money transfers in 1982 thanks to deregulation.
 By the mid-90s, Western Union’s coverage included major remittance destinations like China.
-In those initial years, Western Union (renamed “New Valley” in 1991) had plenty of upheavals going near or into bankruptcy.
+In those initial years, Western Union (renamed “New Valley” in 1991) had plenty of upheavals, going near or into bankruptcy.
 After changing hands a few times, the money transfer subsidiary was resurrected as an independent entity in 2006.
 Western Union’s stock performance has been highly volatile ever since, dwarfed by the overall market:

 “Only when the tide goes out do you discover who’s been swimming naked.”